openimis/openimis_docs/_include/um/claims/review_claims.rst

 Claim Feedback Page
 """""""""""""""""""
-    The Claim Feedback page will show read-only information of the current claim selected for feedback, on the top section of the page it has input boxes where a user with the role Medical Officer can enter feedback on the current claim or where the user can read a feedback delivered by enrolment officers.
+    The Claim Feedback page will show read-only information of the current claim selected for feedback, on the top section of the page it has input boxes where a user with the system role Medical Officer or with a role including an access to Claims/Claim/Feedback can enter feedback on the current claim or where the user can read a feedback delivered by enrolment officers.

  #. **Data Entry**